Akbarizadeh/Akbarizadeh/README.md

 <h1 align="center">Hi there, I'm Wings Programmer 👋</h1>

 **Software engineer with a focus on backend development and distributed systems.
-On top of cutting-edge technologies, I have experience designing and implementing resilient, scalable, and maintainable systems using C#, .NET, Node Js.
-My interests include microservices, system design, software architecture, domain driven design (DDD), event sourcing, CQRS, DevOps.
+On top of cutting-edge technologies, I have experience designing and implementing resilient, scalable, and maintainable systems using C#, .NET, and Node Js.
+My interests include microservices, system design, software architecture, domain-driven design (DDD), event sourcing, CQRS, and DevOps.
 I enjoy learning, sharing, and facing challenges.
 I am also passionate about open-source.
-As a manager, it is essential that you keep up with new technologies, systems, and languages in a real-world environment to be an effective manager.
+As a manager, you must keep up with new technologies, systems, and languages in a real-world environment to be an effective manager.
 When you are a Team Lead, you will sometimes have to deal with stress, and system failures make this even worse.
-Plan ahead and create a team that can handle crises (which will occur).**
+Plan and create a team that can handle crises (which will occur).**